aydinsimsek/Parallelism-Demo/README.md

 ## Method
 In parallel execution, each processor on the system is utilized for calculating a specific chunk of the matrix multiplication.
+My system has 4 physical cores and 8 logical processors (via Hyper-Threading), therefore ```std::thread::hardware_concurrency()``` indicates that up to 8 threads can run in parallel on my system.

 ## Build Steps